katiarp/Election_Analysis/README.md

     txt_file.write(largest_county_turnout_summary)
 ```

 Finally, within the code I saved each result to an output text file called **election_analysis.txt**.
-This text file will be useful for the election  commission because they can use it to review  the findings or share it with other stakeholders.
+This text file will be useful to the election  commission because they can use it to review  the findings or share it with other stakeholders.

 ![Image_name](/Resources/election_analysis_image.png)